kittynode/kittynode/docs/src/content/docs/concepts/what-is-kittynode.md

 - Checking the firewall and other security settings.
 - Checking if WiFi is enabled or disabled.

-#### Remote access
+#### Remote mobile access

-The workflow for Kittynode is designed to make it as easy as possible for the user to get started, while making the right recommendations for them along their journey.
-For example, a user may download Kittynode just to try syncing an Ethereum testnet node to get their feet wet.
-However, they may later decide to become an independent staker on Ethereum, which requires a lot more security checks.
-Additionally, the user would likely want to monitor their node from a mobile phone or other device like their personal laptop.

-Thus, Kittynode supports Wireguard, which will allow users to monitor their node from trusted devices.
+Kittynode supports remote access.
+This means you can setup and monitor your node from a phone or desktop.
+This is done through Wireguard, which will allow users to monitor their node from trusted devices.
 The other reason why this is important is to make it easy for users to upgrade their client software, which is effectively voting on Ethereum changes.
 Giving an easy UX for users here is important.